 Lab sessions: In labs you will spend time actually programming, working at it in a hands-on manner, and overcome challenges so you build confidence and improve your skills.
 You all signed up for a specific lab session that meets for a total of 4 hours per week: either M/W or Tu/Th.
 Your GSI should be your primary point of contact for ALL course-related questions as well as help with lab assignments.
 Your GSI will provide you with his/her e-mail address, but please post your question in the online forum (Piazza) first for a faster response.
-The best way to get help is to ask questions in person during your scheduled lab sessions.
 There will be a second GSI assisting in each lab session.
-We strongly encourage that you bring a removable storage device/flash drive to lab sections to save your work from labs.
-All data saved to the lab computers will be erased upon logging out, so it is critical that you either back up your work on a flash drive or email your work to yourself.
+We encourage you to bring a removable storage device/flash drive to lab sections to save your work from labs.
+All data saved to the lab computers will be erased upon logging out, so it is critical that you either back up your work on a flash drive or save on bDrive or email your work to yourself.

-You should get help on the assignments during your lab sessions and/or using the online discussion capabilities included as part of the class becurses site.
-If you are having major issues that you cannot resolve by talking with your GSI, you may contact Brad Harken (harken@berkeley.edu) who is head GSI for E7 this spring.
-The length/difficulty of lab assignments will ramp up gradually during the first half of the semester, so try not to fall behind in the early weeks or it may be difficult to catch up.
+You should get help on the assignments during your lab sessions and/or using the online discussion capabilities included as part of the class becourses site.
+If you are having major issues that you cannot resolve by talking with your GSI, you may contact one of the head GSIs.
+The length/difficulty of lab assignments will ramp up gradually during the first half of the semester, so try not to fall behind in the early weeks or it may be difficult to eatch up.